pbswengineering/lilium/README.md

 ## What is Lilium

-Lilium is a software system composed by a varied set of modules; the only thing that they have in common is being developed and used by Paolo Bernardi.
+Lilium is a software system composed by a set of modules; the only thing that they have in common is being developed and used by Paolo Bernardi.

 So far, Lilium includes the following module:
   * **Cecilia**, a network of temperature and humidity sensors deployed throughout Paolo Bernardi's home (whose code name is, incidentally, Cecilia).